samnzay/NodeJS-OpenAI-ImageGenerator/README.md

 ```bash
 make app-stop
 ```
-## if you choose to go Non Containized way
+## If You choose to go Non Containized way

 Install the dependencies